White Knights of the Ku Klux Klan: Murder of civil rights activists

+Murders of Chaney, Goodman, and Schwerner

 The White Knights were responsible for many bombings, church burnings, beatings, and murders.
 In 1964, they murdered three civil rights workers: Andrew Goodman, James Chaney, and Michael Schwerner (their murder was later depicted in the 1988 film Mississippi Burning, loosely based on these events).
 The victims were members of the Congress of Racial Equality (CORE).

-The White Knights leader Samuel Bowers had targeted Schwerner because of the civil rights worker's efforts to promote racial equality and because of his efforts to encourage Black people to register to vote during Freedom Summer.
+White Knights leader Samuel Bowers had targeted Schwerner because of his efforts to promote racial equality and because of his efforts to encourage Black people to register to vote during Freedom Summer.

-In his first attempt to kill Schwerner, Bowers assembled 30 White Knights on the evening of Memorial Day 1964 and surrounded the Mount Zion Baptist Church while a meeting was taking place inside it.
+In his first attempt to kill Schwerner, Bowers assembled 30 White Knights on the evening of Memorial Day 1964 and surrounded the Mount Zion United Methodist Church while a meeting was taking place inside it.
 Bowers thought that Schwerner would be in attendance, but after he failed to find him when the meeting let out, the Knights started beating the Black people who were present, then they poured gasoline inside the church and set the church on fire.

 At the time of the fire, Schwerner had been in Ohio working on helping the National Council of Churches find more students who were willing to participate in the Freedom Summer project.
 When he found out about the church burning, he decided to drive back to Mississippi.
 Accompanying him were 21-year-old James Chaney, a black man, and Andrew Goodman.
-They were heading to Longdale in Neshoba County, where the sheriff, Lawrence Rainey, and his deputy, Cecil Price, were members of the Klan, although the Klansmen never publicly announced it.
+They were heading to Longdale in Neshoba County, where the sheriff, Lawrence A. Rainey, and his deputy, Cecil Price, were members of the Klan, although the Klansmen never publicly announced it.